Connected Dumps

 - Cross-pane diff — differences between the source and destination dumps, accounting for offset

-Switch between these modes using the Diff Display popup button on the toolbar.
+Switch between these modes using the Diff Setup popup button on the Connect Bar.
 Cross-pane diff mode is the most useful for identifying which regions still need to be transferred.

 Tolerance